-ANALYZING Madeleine Leininger's Theory of Transcultural Care in Nursing
+Analyzing Madeleine Leininger's Theory of Transcultural Care in Nursing

-In this theory, Leininger seeks to explain the factors in cultural based care which influence individual or group health, occurance of illnesses, wellbeing and death.
-The theory aims to provide a culturally congruent, meaningful, and safe care to patients of varying and similar cultures (Leininger, 2001, p.
-190).
+In this theory, Leininger seeks to explain the factors in cultural based care which influence individual or group health, occurrence of illnesses, well-being and death.
+The theory aims to provide a culturally congruent, meaningful, and safe care to patients of varying and similar cultures.
 The theory studies cultures as a means of comprehending the similarities and differences.
 Cultural competency is a critical aspect in the nursing profession owing to variation to each individual attitude concerning wellness and illness.
-Congruence between healthcare and culture is important for the wellbeing of each person and groups.
+Congruence between healthcare and culture is important for the well-being of each person and groups.
 The health practices and beliefs of an individual are interconnected with his or her culture.
 The theory focuses on the cultural beliefs and practices as essential elements in determination of care plan for the client.
 It rests on the assumption that nurse practitioners have to take into consideration the variation of cultures and diversity of patients and that the cultural values connect with their health.
 In light of this, every client has to be treated or cared for in a different way and that a consideration should be made on personal uniqueness.
 This assumption emanates from Leininger's belief in God as “a caring and creative being”

 Leininger’s theory employs the concept of ethnicity, race and culture in understanding human behavior.
 While offering care that is culturally competent, it is important for nurse practitioners to have an understanding for the meaning of these terms.
 Other concepts focused by Leininger include cultural awareness, cultural competence and acculturation.
 These concepts are believed to integrate the most basic concept of transcultural nursing into a well established knowledge base.
-According to Ayonrinde, (2003) culture influences many aspects of human life including health, illnesses and the search for distress and disease.
+In essence, culture influences many aspects of human life including health, illnesses and the search for distress and disease.
 The author also notes that there is emerging of multicultural trends in many nations, thanks to increased mobilization of people across national and geographical borders.